Andreas, Isle of Man: Sport

 Ayre United are based in the village.
 Founded there in 1967, they compete in the Isle of Man Football League and play their home games at Andreas Playing Fields where they have a clubhouse, built up from an old RAF building brought from Jurby airfield.
 They were the first club on the island to install floodlights.
 They won the Manx FA Cup in the 2002–3 season.

-Churches and chapels
+Religion

 The first church in the vicinity was Cabbal Vaartyn (St Martin's Chapel) which has also been recorded as being named Keeil Colomb, on what today is the road between Andreas and The Lhen, and then, after the formation of regular parishes, between 1270 and 1344, a church was built in Andreas itself, dedicated to the village's patron saint, St Andrew.

 The current building, St Andrew's Church, was built in 1802 with stone from Sulby Glen, and is the Anglican parish church, in the Church of England Diocese of Sodor and Man.
 A 120-foot bell tower was built in 1869, but reduced in height during World War II.
 The bell tower has never been restored to its original height.

-Also in the parish is St Jude's Chapel, built in 1869 in a Romanesque style with a square tower.
-In March 2005 the Friends of St Jude's took over the upkeep of the chapel and successfully campaigned against its demolition.
-It is now used for occasional services including weddings, funerals and christenings.
+In the south of the parish is St Jude's Chapel in St Judes.